Taritsyn/BundleTransformer/src/BundleTransformer.Autoprefixer/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support for the Autoprefixer version 10.4.16.0.
+   Autoprefixer Host was updated to version 3.0.32.

    ====================
    POST-INSTALL ACTIONS
    ====================
-   For correct working of this module, you need to install one of the following NuGet packages: JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes), JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore.
+   For correct working of this module, you need to install one of the following NuGet packages:

+    * JavaScriptEngineSwitcher.ChakraCore
+    * JavaScriptEngineSwitcher.Jint
+    * JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes)
+    * JavaScriptEngineSwitcher.V8

    After package is installed and JS engine is registered (https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/Registration-of-JS-engines), need set a name of JS engine (for example, `MsieJsEngine`) to the `name`